aecsocket/cpu-features-java/README.md

 ### Entry point

-The class `cpufeatures.CpuFeatures` is your entry point to the library.
-Firstly run `CpuFeatures.load()` to load the native libraries from the jar (in `cpufeatures/`), or load them yourself using `System.load`.
+The class `cpufeatures.CpuFeatures` is the entry point to the library.
+Frist run `CpuFeatures.load()` to load the native libraries from the jar (in `cpufeatures/`), or load them yourself using `System.load`.

 ### Getting CPU info